Tomato Bruschetta Crostini With Alouette

 Serving Suggestions

 Appetizers and small plates are some of our favorite recipes.
-They are just so versatile and allow for us to enjoy so many different flavors in just one sitting.
-Here are some of our favorite small plates to serve alongside our tomato crostini, whether we make them for a wine and cheese night for the two of us, or appetizers for a party:
+Their versatility allows us to make a meal with so many different flavor combinations that we can enjoy in a single sitting.
+Here are some of our favorite small plates to serve alongside our bruschetta crostini, whether we make them for a wine and cheese night for the two of us, or appetizers for a party:

 - Crispy potatoes with whipped ricotta